CristianStefanTutuianu/tale/menu/about.md

   - Summer school in partnership with Romanian Education Ministry

 __Septemeber 2018__ - "Fun code weekend"
-  - While sipping a mug of coffee with my best friend [Matei]() we were shocked to find out it's been 4 months since any of us was on a date.
-As dating apps don't work, not for guys who are not willing to pay, we ... code our way to some dates.
+  - While sipping a mug of coffee with my best friend [__Matei__](https://www.linkedin.com/in/matei-arsenie-8a6a12a7/) we were thrilled to find out it has been four months since any of us was on a date.
+As dating apps don't work, not for guys who are not willing to pay, we ... coded our way there.
 Used the opportunity to get familiar with webpack, babel, typescript & jest.
 [Here's a little bot](https://github.com/CristianStefanTutuianu/plusyou) for a popular dating site, Matei & I wrote on a rainy Saturday.

 __October 2018__ - "Building the next UX Prime Video application"
   - CS Talk - @University College London